brandf/drone_tactics/README.md

 The secondary job of a Scout is to perform reconnoissance and to relay information to other team members.
 How this information is relayed depends on what upgrades have been unlocked.
 For example, a pilot mic gives a scout audio communication with their teams pilots.
 Another upgrade unlocks a map that is visible to pilots, and allow points to be marked by a scout.

 ### Dasher
-The primary job of a dasher is to locate and activate gates.
-Gates activations earn your team points.
-Only active gates can be activated, and once activated they become inactive for a cool down period before it becomes active againt.
-Some gates only become active for a period of time after another gate is activated (these form gate runs).
+The primary job of a dasher is to locate and trigger gates.
+This earns your team points, which determine the winner.
+Only active gates can be triggered, and this causes them to become inactive for a cool down period before it becomes active again.
+Some gates only become active for a period of time after another gate is triggered.
+Runs of such gates earn increasing amounts of points, but require speed and maneuverability to complete.

 ## Payloads
 ### Credit payloads